Narasimha1997/smartreply/README.md

 ```
 sudo docker run --rm -ti --net=host  smartreply_rt
 ```
-You can disable host-networking mode by providing a port mapping using `-p` option.
+You can disable host-networking mode by providing a port mapping using `-p` option and attach the flask server on `0.0.0.0` by modifying `server.py`.

 ### Building on your own
 If you want to build on your own, you can start by setting up the build environment, Install bazel, and pybind11 and follow the steps :